🇨🇦 100% Canadian Grown Seeds 🇨🇦

 Solanaceae

-Planting Instructions: Start seeds indoors 6-8 weeks before last frost.
-Sow 1/4 inch deep and keep soil warm.
-Transplant into 1 inch cells or 2 inch pots at 1-2 leaf stage.
-Staking tomatoes (indeterminate) should be transplanted into 3-4 inch pots.
-Harden off plants for 4-5 days after risk of frost has passed.
-Transplant outdoors once day and night temperatures are consistently above 10 degrees Celsius
+Planting Instructions: Start seeds indoors 6–8 weeks before the last frost.
+Sow ¼ inch deep and keep the soil warm.
+Transplant seedlings into 1" cells or 3–4" pots at the 1–2 leaf stage.
+Harden off plants for 4–5 days once the danger of frost has passed.
+Transplant outdoors when day and night temperatures consistently stay above 10°C.